jderrickyoung/Azure-NSGs-inspecting-network-protocol/README.md

    ![Ping Linux VM](https://i.imgur.com/82YLMTT.png)

 4. Observe the ICMP traffic in Wireshark to verify the ping requests and replies.
+Filtering ICMP traffic allows you to see if "ping" requests (ICMP Echo Request/Reply) are reaching the destination and receiving responses, helping diagnose potential network issues or firewalls blocking traffic.

    ![ICMP Traffic](https://i.imgur.com/rEckb1j.png)